 These are real-world metrics that every marketer should track in their lead generation program:

-- Number of inquiries? (people who raised their hands)
+- The number of inquiries? (people who raised their hands)

-- Number of opportunities? (leads that move to pipeline)
+- The number of opportunities? (leads that move to pipeline)

-- Number of closed sales? (generated from marketing leads)
+- The number of closed sales? (generated from marketing leads)

 If marketers know those metrics they can start to track the following key performance indicators: